Updated on December 27th, 2023

 A bottom board provides a base and entrance to the hive.
 Bottom boards can be solid or screened.

 An entrance reducer is used on the bottom board to vary the entrance size from time to time, as needed.
+Reducing the entrance gives the colony a smaller opening to defend against invaders.

 Atop the bottom board sits one or more hive bodies.